 So, how is a credit card’s APR determined?
 It’s based largely on your credit score.
 A higher credit score typically means a lower APR.

 In your search, make sure to check out some credit cards that have low or zero percent introductory APRs, which will help you save money on interest if you are carrying debt.
-For instance, the Chase Freedom Visa has an APR as low as 9.99 percent.
+For instance, the Chase Freedom Visa has an APR of as low as 9.99 percent.

 3. Consider the rewards